wagtail/rfcs/text/088-roadmap-updates.md

 ## Proposed new items for Wagtail v6.0 (February 2024)

-### Wagtail hosting providers

-Implementation of the [Wagtail hosting providers](https://github.com/wagtail/wagtail/wiki/Wagtail-Hosting-Providers) content in our documentation and on the Wagtail website.
-This will consist of the wiki page detailing our process, and the website page listing providers.

-#### Intended outcome

-- Agreed criteria for hosting providers to be listed.
-- First batch of providers added to the relevant listings.

 ### Accessibility checker in page editor

 Implementation of [Integrate accessibility checker within the page editor / inline preview #10136](https://github.com/wagtail/wagtail/issues/10136).